-- Operator, on its behalf and on behalf of Nominees, proposes to offer the following pipeline services on the DBNGP:
+- 3.1 Operator, on its behalf and on behalf of Nominees, proposes to offer the following pipeline services on the DBNGP:

 - (a) Reference Services

 - (i) Full Haul T1 Service (T1 Service)

 - (ii) Part Haul P1 Service (P1 Service)

 - (iii) Back Haul B1 Service (B1 Service)

 - (b) Non-Reference Services

 - (i) Operator proposes, subject to availability of Capacity (as determined by Operator as a reasonable and prudent service provider), to offer to Prospective Shippers the following pipeline services:

 - (A) Spot Capacity Service;

 - (B) Park and Loan Service; and

-- (C) Seasonal Service;
+- (C) Other Reserved Seasonal Service;

+- (D) Pipeline Impact Agreement Service;

+- (E) Data Services; and

+- (F) Inlet Sales Service

 - (ii) Operator proposes, subject to Operational Availability (as determined by Operator as a reasonable and prudent pipeline operator), to offer to Prospective Shippers the following pipeline services:

-- (A) Peaking Service:
+- (A) Peaking Service;

 - (B) metering information service;

-- (C) pressure and temperature control service:
+- (C) pressure and temperature control service;

-- (D) odorisation service:
+- (D) odorisation service;

 - (E) co-mingling service;

 - (F) pipeline impact agreement service; and

 - (G) interconnection service;

-- (iii) Non-Reference Services also include pipeline services provided by Operator under Access Contracts entered into prior to commencement of the Current Access Arrangement Period which are not for a Reference Service; and
+- (iii)(ii)\Non-Reference Services also include pipeline services provided by Operator under Access Contracts entered into prior to commencement of the Current Access Arrangement Period which are not for a Reference Service; and

-- (iv) Operator is prepared to negotiate to provide a Prospective Shipper with any other pipeline service.
+- (iv)(iii) Operator is prepared to negotiate to provide a Prospective Shipper with any other pipeline service.

 - 3.2 A description of each of the above pipeline services follows.

 - 3.3 T1 Service

-- (a) T1 Service is a Full Haul service in which Operator (subject to availability of Capacity):
+- (a) T1 Service is a Full Haul service in which Operator (subject to availability of Capacity and the terms and conditions of the particular contract):

 - (i) takes receipt, at one or more Inlet Points on a Day, of a quantity of the Shipper's gas not exceeding:

-- (A) the sum of the Shipper's MDQ;
+- (A) the sum of the Shipper's MDQContracted Capacity;

-- (B) plus or minus the quantity of gas required to correct any Imbalance on the preceding Day; and
+- (B) plus or minus the quantity of gas required to correct any certain ilmbalances on the preceding Day; and

-- (ii) delivers to the Shipper at one or more Outlet Points on that Day a quantity of gas not exceeding the Shipper's MDQ, without interruption or curtailment except as permitted by the Access Contract.
+- (ii) delivers to the Shipper at one or more Outlet Points on that Day a quantity of gas not exceeding the Shipper's MDQContracted Capacity,

-- (b) The reference tariff for T1 Service (T1 Tariff) is:

-- (i) made up of the following components:

-- (A) the T1 Capacity Reservation Tariff; and

-- (B) the T1 Commodity Tariff; and

-- (ii) varied in accordance with clause 11 of this Current Access Arrangement.